douban/libmc/README.rst

 Footnotes
 -------

-.. [#] The link not an endorsement of the site's accuracy, just a publicly available reference point
+.. [#] The link not an endorsement of the traffic estimate site's accuracy, just a publicly available reference point

 LICENSE
 -------